Jianglin954/Awesome-papers-in-the-fileds-of-CV-ML-PR-DM/README.md

 database points are directly learned.

 1. **Deep Supervised Hashing with Anchor Graph.** *Yudong Chen et al, ICCV 2019.*  [[PDF]](https://ieeexplore.ieee.org/document/9010953) [[Author]]()
-Notes: This paper proposes **Deep Anchor Graph Hashing (DAGH)**, which adopts an anchor graph to learn the hash codes of the whole training samples directly during training.
+Notes: This paper proposes **Deep Anchor Graph Hashing (DAGH)**, which adopts an **Anchor Graph** to learn the hash codes of the whole training samples directly during training.
 Since in different epochs the anchors used are different, the entire training samples will be trained if given enough epochs.
 This paper can also be regarded as an asymmetric deep hashing method.

 1. **Deep Cross-Modal Hashing.** *Qing-Yuan Jiang et al, CVPR 2017.*  [[PDF]](https://ieeexplore.ieee.org/document/9010953) [[Author]](https://jiangqy.github.io/)
 Notes: This paper proposes the first deep cross-modal hashing called **Deep Cross-Modal Hashing (DCMH)** which can be regarded as a cross-modal extension of [Deep Pairwise-Supervised Hashing (DPSH)](https://www.ijcai.org/Proceedings/16/Papers/245.pdf).